Melldd/Marnie-s-Website/content/authors/admin/_index.md

   - course: MA in International Humanitarian Assistance
     institution: Ruhr Universitaet Bochum, Germany
     year: 2003
+  - course: Admission as a Barrister & Solicitor of the High Court of New Zealand
+    #institution:
+    year: 2000
   - course: BA (Linguistics) / LL.B.(Hons)
     institution: Victoria University of Wellington
     year: 1999